Purcell Trench manufacturing company

 Why should race, intelligence, family history or salary level determine whether a person can engage in the timeless sport of standing in a stream and casting a fishing rod, or hike along a mountain trail, or take the family to a lovely natural setting for a picnic on a perfect fall day?

 Some recreationists take the fee argument at face value.
 The places they like to recreate are running down, litter is increasing and law enforcement may be needed.
-They feel a modest fee can help ameliorate the problems and nobody should complain about a few bucks to participate in wonderful public land recreation opportunities (actually, the latest data indicates fees are being used to decommission and privatize recreation resources).
+They feel a modest fee can help ameliorate the problems and nobody should complain about a few bucks to participate in wonderful public land recreation opportunities.
 This brand of recreation fee supporter tends to be well educated, middle class, from larger towns or cities, and white.
 Fee critics have suggested "elites” are interested in keeping riffraff away from “their” recreation, or even that motivations are racist.
-At the least, fee advocates are selfish, self-centered people lacking empathy.
+To me, they mostly seem ill informed.
+Despite the downward trend in quality and quantity of public land recreation resources, they insist on a broader use of fees.
+Somehow it doesn't occur to fee advocates that we could fund public lands the same way we did fifty years ago, when the GDP was a fraction of what it is now.

 Trying to disaggregate services and land doesn’t work because it is impossible.
-From the perspective of a federal land manager, all land use requires management.
+From the perspective of a federal land manager all land use requires management.
 There is no such thing as public use without public service.
-In fact, most of the managers I know would argue it requires less agency service to administer an area with formal picnic and campsites than a similar area with active dispersed recreation.
+Most of the managers I know would argue it requires less agency service to administer an area with formal picnic and campsites than a similar area with active dispersed recreation.
 Trying to separate public land services from the public lands themselves is a dishonest ruse.

 Let’s look at the efficacy, fairness and cost of a longstanding fee based recreation program: